liberland/docs/regulations/drafts/order-on-governance-2.md

 #### Article 13: Funding Acquisition

-1. The Minister of Finance is tasked with securing funds for the establishment and maintenance of the Basic Settlement, estimated at approximately 450,000 USD in one-time investment and about 55,000 USD per month.
+1. The Minister of Finance is tasked with securing funds for the establishment and maintenance of the Initial Settlement, estimated at approximately 450,000 USD in one-time investment and about 55,000 USD per month.
 2. The Minister shall subsequently expand the settlement funding chest to realize the Developed Settlement.
 3. The Minister is authorized and mandated to use all lawful and moral methods to facilitate this, with a special focus on: